 Often people ask me, why they haven’t heard of Focusing before.
 Gendlin, wanting Focusing to be freely available to everyone chose not to patent or trademark his discoveries.
 Thus, while you may not know it, the Focusing philosophy underlies other common movements and theories such as Somatic Experiencing, Body Psychotherapy, and Hakomi.

-All written material on this site ©Kara Hill
+All design, ideas, writing, and other material and intellectual property on this site ©Kara Hill